Skip to main content

 00:40:13:19 – 00:40:43:24

-But without working, without with outside organizations, and really thinking deeply about what outcomes we want to have.
-And next, I think set yourself a really well tested structure in terms of how you’re going to approach this, because, you know, for smaller business, when you do lots of different things, you need to be able to understand where you should focus your time.
+Andrew Shelley: I think set yourself up with a really well tested structure in terms of how you’re going to approach this, because, you know, for smaller business, when you do lots of different things, you need to be able to understand where you should focus your time.

 00:40:44:01 – 00:41:05:03

-And so there are lots of different in that kind of approach.
-There are lots of different companies out there that offer kind of very free models around this, this type of thing.
-So you can understand your kind of current impact of having a structure.
-And it because we’ve seen the you know, we’ve focused on particular areas and you put a lot of effort and energy into them and actually the outcomes that you get might be unexpectedly low.
+There are lots of different companies out there that offer free models around this, this type of thing so you can understand your current impact.
+But having a structure around it because we’ve seen that we’ve focused on particular areas and you put a lot of effort and energy into them and actually the outcomes that you get might be unexpectedly low.

 00:41:05:03 – 00:41:29:17

-They didn’t give you the results you wanted where you could make some changes over in a different area that maybe isn’t an area that is as shining for something that looks as as interesting and actually has some really impacts in terms of kind of your overall position.
-It’s a sustainable business.
-So for me, for us it was about having a structure in place and from that structure we could actually, you know, what we all need to do is, you know, operationally, what does that actually mean?
+They didn’t yield the results you wanted where you could make some changes over in a different area that maybe isn’t an area that is as shining for something that looks as interesting and actually has some really impacts in terms of your overall position in terms of sustainability as a business.
+So for me, for us it was about having a structure in place and from that structure we could actually know what we all need to do operationally.

 00:41:29:19 – 00:41:51:07